joealden/joe-suttons-portfolio/README.md

 # joe-suttons-portfolio
-The portfolio of Joe Sutton.
+The Creative Portfolio of Joe Sutton.